marcusgia2505/classsExGameInstructions/docs/Run.rst

     :alt:  150px

-select games
+Select games
     Select games from own and ready-made games.
 The selected game opens up as soon as you click on it.

-login QR code
+Login QR code
     Click on QR code to display the QR code for login.
-The QR code page also provides some details about other ways to login (see `Login of participants and test participants`_)
+The QR code page also provides a link for logging in and some details about other ways to login (see `Login of participants and test participants`_)

-add test participants
+Add test participants
     This button will open a test participant in a new tab.
 This can be very useful to test classEx games.
 If you want to open multiple test players at a time, just hold the Crtl-button and click several times on the test player icon.

-diagnosis mode
+Diagnosis mode
     In the diagnosis mode you can see all variables for the lecturer and the participants, which makes detecting programming errors much easier.
-It is only useful if you use advanced programing.
+It is only useful if you use advanced programming.

-data
+Data
     The drop-down menu *data* offers two options.
 By clicking on **show data** you can access a preview over participants current decisions in real time.
 You can also download the results via **download as excel file**.
-The excel files contain the all variables recorded in the game.
+The excel files contain all variables recorded in the game.
 It contains an overview of participants, decisions, contracts (if made), payoffs (if made) and assignment to roles, treatments & groups.
 The excel file can be downloaded at any time during the game and always shows all currently recorded data.

-previous results
+Previous results
-    You can access previous results via the previous results drop-down menu.
+    You can access previous results via the **previous results** drop-down menu.
 Simply choose which results from previous session you want to display.
 This way you can directly compare current outcomes with previous ones, you just played or, if available, old results of the same game.
 When you selected a previous result you can also download all data for this result by clicking on **show data** in the data drop-down menu.
 The previous result section also contains results from other lecturers if the game and the recorded data are public.
-If you use such a public game, your data will be available to other lecturers as well.
+If you play such a public game in your class, your data will be available to other lecturers as well.

 .. note:: If you do not want that others see your recorded data when you use a public game, you should make a copy of the game and set it to private.
 Then play the private version of the game.